It’s January 1, 2020, and I’m back in my home country of Thailand with my whole family.

-- I missed certain foods, like a really good loaf of bread, so I would compensate with overeating something else.
+- I missed certain foods, like a really good loaf of bread, so I would compensate for overeating something else.

-- I gained a few pounds a result of #1 and #2.
+- I gained a few pounds as a result of #1 and #2.

-Over all, I’m glad I did this year experiment.
-It provided me a lot of learning opportunities, and it’s allowing me to move forward anew and wiser, hopefully!
+Overall, I’m glad I did this year’s experiment.
+It provided me with a lot of learning opportunities, and it’s allowing me to move forward anew and wiser, hopefully!

-Even though I seem to have some sensitivities to gluten, giving myself permission to have it if I choose proves to be the healthier way to approach my life.
+Even though I seem to have some sensitivities to gluten, giving myself permission to have it if I choose proves to be a healthier way to approach my life.